revosystems/slate/source/includes/_xef-external.md

 With this endpoint, you will be able to sync some resources from the master account to each child account.

+The 'tenant' must be from the master account.

 The resources that will be synced, are the next ones:

 - Tax